 Step Three – A support network of others who are living gluten-free can be invaluable.
 Whether sharing resources, recipes, restaurant or product recommendations, or providing moral support during difficult times, connecting with others can be very helpful.
 Check here to see if there is a GIG support group near you. https://gluten.org/community/local-branches/

 Step Four – Begin to explore new foods that are naturally gluten-free.
 There are many gluten-free grains you may not have tried before, like sorghum, teff and buckwheat (which is naturally gluten-free, despite its name).
 Often when some doors are closed, others are opened.
 Look at your gluten-free diet as an opportunity to discover new gluten-free foods and cuisines.
 Get inspired by Mexican and Indian spices and ingredients.
 Corn tortillas, salsas, guacamole and beans are naturally gluten-free.
 Cook with traditional Indian ingredients like cumin, turmeric and lentils.

 We never stop learning if we choose to keep our eyes and minds open.
-Be thankful for a diagnosis and someone to lean on.
-Take one step at a time and learn and grow healthy!
+Be thankful for a diagnosis, take one step at a time, learn, and grow healthy!